No fuel on board: One of the rarest types of plane crash

 Experts distinguish between fuel starvation, where there is fuel on board but something stops the flow, and fuel exhaustion, where tanks run dry.
 Colombian officials say there was no fuel on board when the plane operated by charter airline LAMIA Bolivia crashed into a hillside.

-Past fuel-related accidents have little in common, but some give clues to the way investigators may approach the task of unravelling this week's disaster near Medellin in Colombia.
+Past fuel-related accidents have little in common, but some give clues to the way investigators may approach the task of unraveling this week’s disaster near Medellin in Colombia.

 In 1990, an Avianca Boeing 707 ran out of fuel and crashed after missing an approach to New York, killing 73 people.
 Coincidentally, the jet had flown in from Medellin, followed by an unexpected wait in the holding stack.